-* Deionization– Demineralizers are a ion-exchange process generally used in high pressure boiler applications.
+* Deionization– Demineralizers are an ion-exchange process generally used in high-pressure boiler applications.
 Deionization typically has either two separate columns of resin (cation & anion) or a mix bed column which will have both resins in the tank.
 The cation resin is regenerated with sulfuric acid instead of salt.
 This resin is used to remove calcium, magnesium, iron and other cation impurities from the makeup water.
 The Anion resin is the dealkalization process that removes carbonates, bicarbonates, sulfates, and other anions from the makeup water.
-Anion resin is regenerated with caustic soda and removes carbonates, bicarbonates, sulfates and other anion impurities.
+Anion resin is regenerated with caustic soda and removes carbonates, bicarbonates, sulfates, and other anion impurities.

 * Reverse Osmosis – RO is a process in which removes undesirable materials from water by using pressure to force the water through a semi-permeable membrane.
 This process is called “reverse” osmosis because the pressure forces the water to flow in the reverse direction to the flow direction in the process of natural osmosis.
 RO removes ionized salts, colloids, and organic molecules down to a molecular weight of 100.